Relationships & Sex Education (RSE) and Health Education Consultation

 Special educational needs and disabilities

 Whilst we understand there will be differences of opinion about this, we hope that consulting with you will help to inform our schools’ decisions on when and how certain content is covered, and enable us to reach a general consensus.
-Consequently, as part of our curriculum review we would appreciate your views on our draft policy for Relationships and Sex Education (RSE) and Health Education and our proposed curriculum.
+Consequently, as part of our curriculum review we have asked parents and carers for their views on our draft policy for Relationships and Sex Education (RSE) and Health Education and our proposed curriculum.

 What is taught, and how, is ultimately a decision for the school and consultation does not provide a parental veto on curriculum content as schools are legally required to teach the National Curriculum.
 The right to withdraw children from some lessons is explained within the policy and FAQs document at the bottom of this page.